 Benefit #2: Improved Energy

-Whether you’re generally healthy or have chronic fatigue, most people in the industrialized world have times when they’re low on energy.
+Whether you’re generally healthy or have chronic fatigue, most people in the modern world have times when they’re low on energy.
 Red ginseng has the ability to improve energy without the jitters that accompany caffeine intake.
 Let’s look at some of the research.

 Benefit #3: Improved Mood